 AFFF exposure is a significant risk for both current and former firefighters, as well as individuals affected by groundwater contamination, who are suffering serious medical conditions from exposure to aqueous firefighting foams (AFFF) containing the toxic chemicals perfluorooctane sulfonate (PFOS) and/or perfluorooctanoic acid (PFOA), which are classified as per- and polyfluoroalkyls (PFAs).

-These chemicals are often used in AFFF, and have been linked to multiple illnesses and health issues, including cancer.
+These chemicals are often used in AFFF, and have been linked to multiple illnesses and health issues, including different types of cancer.
 Even if you have never been in direct contact with AFFF or a similar firefighting foam, these dangerous chemicals can seep into a nearby water supply, exposing innocent victims to serious health risks from the synthetic chemicals.

 Health Risks Associated With Exposure to AFFFs